semnil/beego-tutorial/contents/c5/readme.md

 # Add a test stage into pipeline

 ## STEP
-Create a testspeck.yml file for the test stage.
+Create a [testspeck.yml](../../testspec.yml) file for the test stage.

 ## STEP2
-Add a CodePipeline resource.
+Create a CodePipeline test resource by specifying this [testspeck.yml](../../testspec.yml) file.

 ## STEP3
 Add a test that fails.